HuangEric22/CS35L-Save-My-Seat/README.md

 ### Running the Scraper:

-From there, the user edit the `department_list` and `term` string in `dataAPI.py` and put insert department listed in:
+From there, the user can edit the `department_list` and `term` string in `dataAPI.py` and insert any department listed in:
 `https://registrar.ucla.edu/faculty-staff/courses-and-programs/department-and-subject-area-codes`

-When `dataAPI.py` is ran, it will print which course from the department (if any) is currently being processed and then insert them into the database after every course from the given list has been processed.
+When `dataAPI.py` is ran, it will print which course from the department (if any) is currently being processed and then insert them into the database after every department from the given list has been processed.
 Keep in mind the `load_course_data` function expects a list of strings and a string.

 You can also fetch major requirements by adding majors into the `requested_majors` list.
 Keep each entry